 The Pelham Medical Services provides comprehensive medical services to address the needs of college students.
+There are no office visit charges for medical, mental health and wellness appointments.
 Our doctors, family nurse practitioners and registered nurses provide routine health and wellness care such as sports and travel physicals; general check-ups; clearance exams for volunteer work or internships; reproductive and sexual health exams; contraception; and related health education.
 We also provide problem-oriented care for sickness and injuries.
 Students with specific health needs may be referred to local specialists on an as-needed basis.

 Reproductive Health Services and STI Testing